OutSystems/docs-bestpractices/src/performance/infrastructure/infrastructure.md

 ### Description

-Some Windows Server operations are slow to execute, with CPU usage reaching peaks, in OutSystems on-premise installations.
+In OutSystems on-premise installations, some Windows Server operations are either slow to execute, with CPU usage reaching peaks, or with a high ["Content Download"](https://developers.google.com/web/tools/chrome-devtools/network/reference#timing-explanation) time when loading pages.
 You should minimize the system performance impact of your antivirus software.

 ### Solution